joaohenggeler/eternal-wanderer/Source/README.md

 * `ffmpeg_media_conversion_input_args`: the input video arguments used when converting the media snapshot.
 The corresponding output arguments are defined in `ffmpeg_upload_output_args`.
 Only used if `enable_media_conversion` is enabled.

+* `ffmpeg_media_conversion_enable_subtitles`: enable to add subtitles with the file's metadata to the video stream when converting audio-only media formats.
+Used to make media snapshots without a video component more interesting.

+* `ffmpeg_media_conversion_subtitles_style`: how to style the media snapshot's subtitles.
+This must be a string containing Advanced Substation Alpha / Substation Alpha (ASS/SSA) style fields separated by commas.
+Refer to the [libass source code](https://github.com/libass/libass/blob/master/libass/ass_types.h) and the [Sub Station Alpha v4.00+ Script Format](https://web.archive.org/web/20230209193228if_/https://forum.videohelp.com/attachment.php?attachmentid=33290&d=1440307546) for a list of all possible fields.
+Only used if `enable_media_conversion` and `ffmpeg_media_conversion_enable_subtitles` are enabled.

 ### Publish

 Used by `publish.py` and `approve.py`.